mrdougwright/rubykin.github.io/what-is-programming.md

 ---
 layout: default
+title: What is programming?
-title: Chapter 1
+weight: 1
 ---

-What is programming?

 Programming is language.
 We use language to communicate with our friends, and programming is simply a way of communicating with computers.